Oil steady on new lockdowns, vaccine hopes

 Meanwhile, China’s oil-buying frenzy earlier this year is expected to slow in the fourth quarter.
 Chinese refiners slowed their processing rates in September.

-Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Florence Tan in Singapore; Editing by David Goodman, Mark Potter and Louise Heavens
+Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Florence Tan in Singapore; Editing by David Goodman, Mark Potter and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.